faaabio1618/filippi.dev/tutorials/vertical-video-from-youtube/index.markdown

 Target: cropping a horizontal video into a vertical one, following an object that moves.

-To follow the subject we will use a tracker, and we will keep the subject in the middle of the frame.
+To follow the object we will use a tracker, and we will keep it in the middle of the frame.

 To do that we used python, OpenCV2, and ffmpeg.